pkmedu/Python/Pandas_Functions.md

 	8. Time Series Analysis: In mathematics, time series analysis means analyzing the data collected over a specific time interval, and pandas have functions to perform this type of analysis.
 	9. Cross Tabulation: We can perform cross-tabulation between two columns of a table.
 It is generally a frequency table that shows the frequency of occurrences of various categories.
 It can help you to understand the distribution of categories across different regions.
 	10. Handling Outliers: Outliers in data means that a particular point goes far beyond the average range.

+See https://dataanalysispython.readthedocs.io/en/latest/ for more about Data Analysis in Python.